Skip to Content

 treatment.
 See an

-example of an asthma action planexample of an asthma action plan(What is a PDF document?).
+example of an asthma action plan(What is a PDF document?).

 You'll likely take several medicines to control your asthma and to prevent attacks.
 Your doctor may adjust your medicines depending on